pinmissile/MIFARE-Classic-Copier/README.md

 Snug little thing, I threw it together with a battery pack, some screws, a multipurpose electronics casing and some black bathroom silicon.

+## Configuration
+The code has one override variable on row 16: full_copy.
+Flip this variable to true if you wish to make a carbon copy of a card.
+In technical terms, it will overwrite the first block, as well as authentication sectors.
+This will overwrite the UUID of the copy and may block future read/write operations on the card.

 ## Usage
 The device has two modes: Read and Write.
 Upon powering up, the device will enter Read mode.
 Simply hold the reader up to the card you wish to clone.